qyangaa/SIMPL-Notes/Week3_Parsing-theory.md

   + if I can find a $s. \in \Sigma_3$ , then there is a complete path from $.s$ to $s.$ i.e. $.s \stackrel{*}{\Longrightarrow} s.$
 + $\varepsilon$ closure doesn’t work because $S.$ can be reached with $bb$, which doesn’t belong to language
 + Earley algorithm: keep a tag on  the depth of the call stack
-  + [Q: what’s the condition for incrementing and decrementing the tag level?
-How does the algorithm indicate whether `d` or `k` are allowed to pop level from `g`?]

 ![image-20210908174653343](Week3_Parsing-theory.assets/image-20210908174653343.png)